bluzelle/swarmDB/README.md

 ### ccache

-If available, cmake will attempt to use ccache (https://ccache.samba.org) to *drastically* speed up comiplation.
+If available, cmake will attempt to use ccache (https://ccache.samba.org) to *drastically* speed up compilation.

 #### OSX